pravsemilo/rust-notes/doc.rust-lang.org/Rust_By_Example/Flow_of_Control.md

     // Variable a matches Foo::Bar
     if Foo::Bar == a {
     // ^-- this causes a compile-time error.
+Use `if let` instead as below.
+    // if let Foo::Bar = a {
-Use `if let` instead. println!("a is foobar");
+        println!("a is foobar");
     }
 }